-To set up your HP environment to support the use of WebLogic jDrivers, you must set your environment variable SHLIB_PATH to include 1) the directory in which you installed your Oracle client, and 2) the directory that contains the native interface file.
+To set up your HP environment to support the use of WebLogic jDrivers, you must set your environment variable SHLTB\PATH to include the directory that contains the native interface file (driver file) and the directory in which you installed your Oracle client.

-Note: Oracle 9 for HP-UX is available in a 64-bit version only, including the Oracle client.
+Note: Oracle 9 for HP-UX is available in a 64-bit version only, including the Oracle client, and can only be installed on 64-bit machines.
 Because the WebLogic jDriver for Oracle is a type-2 JDBC driver, it requires the Oracle client for database access.
-Therefore, to use the WebLogic jDriver for Oracle with Oracle 9 on HP-UX, you must run WebLogic Server on a 64-bit machine.
+Therefore, to use the WebLogic jDriver for Oracle with Oracle 9, you must run WebLogic Server on a 64-bit machine.
+The Oracle 9 installation contains both 32-bit and 64-bit libraries.
+The